 Uninsured motorist coverage can be stacked or unstacked.
 “Stacked” coverage means combining the coverage limits for multiple vehicles.
 Your policy coverage limits will be higher with stacked coverage, offering greater protection in a crash.

-How Does An Uninsured Motorist Claim Work?
+How Does An Uninsured Motorist Claim Work in Florida?

 You file a claim against your uninsured motorist policy if the at-fault driver doesn’t have insurance or sufficient assets to cover your damages.
 You can also access your UM policy if you were injured in a hit-and-run accident in Miami.